 Let’s explore several of the most common dental conditions and their symptoms:

 Regarded as the fourth most common form of cancer in cats, cancer of the oral cavity can be fatal.
 Forming within the gums, tongue, jaw, lips, and roof of the mouth, it can be treated if diagnosed in the earliest stages.

 Lumps inside the mouth, swelling of the face, drooling, tooth loss, bad breath, and weight loss are a few of the classic symptoms.

-It is hallmarked by inflammation of the gums and ulcer formations within the tissues of the oral cavity.
+It is hallmarked by inflammation of the gums and ulcer formations in the tissues of the oral cavity.

 This is a condition where the body begins to absorb dentin which is the hard tissue under the tooth’s enamel.
 This can cause dramatic loosening of the tooth and lead to root exposure.

 Affecting cats over the age of 5, the cause of feline resorption is unknown.
 Dental X-rays are required to perform a complete diagnosis.
 Signs of this condition include the desire to eat only soft food and swallowing food without chewing.

 This ailment can occur in a single tooth or multiple teeth.
 This condition, unfortunately, requires tooth extraction.
 The Cornell University College of Veterinary Medicine notes that tooth resorption is the most common cause of tooth loss in felines.